 Common land shall be suitably improved for its intended use, except that common unimproved land, and lands designated for agriculture and forestry, may be so utilized.

-Prior to the issuance of any Certificate of Occupancy for any Land Development in the PUD or Residential PUD, the Applicant shall provide for and establish an organization or trust for the ownership and maintenance of any common facilities or open space: the organization or trust shall not be dissolved or revoked nor shall it dispose of any common facilities or open space, by sale or otherwise, except to an organization or trust conceived and established to own and maintain the common facilities or open space, without first offering to dedicate the same to the Town or other government agency to maintain those common facilities or that open space.
+Prior to the issuance of any Certificate of Occupancy for any Land Development in a PUD, the Applicant shall provide for and establish an organization or trust for the ownership and maintenance of any common facilities or open space: the organization or trust shall not be dissolved or revoked nor shall it dispose of any common facilities or open space, by sale or otherwise, except to an organization or trust conceived and established to own and maintain the common facilities or open space, without first offering to dedicate the same to the Town or other government agency to maintain those common facilities or that open space.

 5.12.6 Roads and Other Facilities

-All roads, sidewalks, recreation paths, water and sewer lines, stormwater facilities, utilities, and related facilities in a PUD or Residential PUD (each a “Facility”) shall remain private until formally accepted by vote of the Town Selectboard.
+All roads, sidewalks, recreation paths, water and sewer lines, stormwater facilities, utilities, and related facilities in a PUD (each a “Facility”) shall remain private until formally accepted by vote of the Town Selectboard.
 If the Applicant intends to offer any Facility to the Town, then, with the application for FINAL SUBDIVISION approval, the Applicant shall submit the following:

 A draft irrevocable offer of dedication;